-DISCIPLINE OF SPECIAL EDUCATION STUDENTS
+DISCIPLINE OF STUDENTS WHO RECEIVE SPECIAL EDUCATION SERVICES

-The District shall comply with the Individuals with Disabilities Education Improvement Act of 2004 and the Illinois State Board of Education's Special Education rules when disciplining special education students.
-No special education student shall be expelled if the student's particular act of gross disobedience or misconduct is a manifestation of his or her disability.
+The District shall comply with the Individuals with Disabilities Education Improvement Act of 2004 and the Illinois State Board of Education's Special Education rules when disciplining students who receive special education services.
+No students who receive special education services shall be expelled if the student's particular act of gross disobedience or misconduct is a manifestation of his or her disability.